Profit motive: Economics

 Theoretically, when an economy is fully competitive (i.e. has no market imperfections like externalities, monopolies, information or power imbalances etc), the profit motive ensures that resources are being allocated efficiently.
 For instance, Austrian economist Henry Hazlitt explains, “If there is no profit in making an article, it is a sign that the labor and capital devoted to its production are misdirected: the value of the resources that must be used up in making the article is greater than the value of the article itself."
 In other words, profits let companies know whether an item is worth producing.
 Theoretically in free and competitive markets, if an individual firm maximizes profits, it ensures that resources are not wasted.
 However, the market itself, should minimize profits as it is the cost to the value chain.
 Competition is the key tool by which markets overcome the individual firm's profit maximization incentive.
 The profit motive is a good of value to the economy.
-It is needed to provide incentive to generate efficiency and innovation.
+According to free market economic theory, it is needed to provide incentive to generate efficiency and innovation.
 However, over-remuneration of the profit motive creates profit inefficiency.
 With massive reductions in competition in many industries due to consolidation and mergers, the US economy has become profit inefficient, with record profits occurring in recent years.
 This creates a deadweight loss to the economy.